ramigluzman/documentation/content/en/cloud_cost_management/account_filtering/_index.md

 {{< img src="cloud_cost/account_filtering/manage_account.png" alt="Manage Account button on account card" style="width:100%;" >}}

 Click on **Billing dataset** to access the Account Filtering UI.
 Now, you can select / deselect accounts from the table to filter member accounts.
-You can optionally check the **Include new member accounts by default** box if you want to automatically include new member accounts that may get created.
+You can optionally check the **Include new member accounts by default** box if you want to automatically include new member accounts that get created.

 {{< img src="cloud_cost/account_filtering/account_filtering.png" alt="Account Filtering UI to filter AWS member accounts" style="width:100%;" >}}